The Corporate Ecosystem

 -

-Human behavior is more consistently explained by the drive for personal growth than by the pursuit of health or satisfaction.
-Satisfaction is temporary and it is only an explanation for a moment.
-Growth explains long-term motivation and behavior.
+Human behavior is better explained by the drive for personal growth than by the pursuit of comfort or satisfaction.
+Satisfaction is transient — a short-term state that fades once achieved—whereas growth accounts for sustained motivation and long-term patterns of behavior.

 -